angrykoala/wendigo/README.md

 }, 600, ".my-elements");
 ```

-> Css and Xpath selectors supported
+> Css and Xpath selectors supported only.

 **waitUntilNotVisible(selector, timeout=500)**
 Waits until the given selector is no longer visible or doesn't exists, with the given timeout in milliseconds.